NurfaizahSahimi/PosMalaysiaAssessment/README.md

 This repository contains solutions for both **API Testing** and **UI Test Automation** tasks.
 Below are the details for each question in the assessment.

 ---
+## **Screenshots**
+I have provided screenshots of the test run results for both questions, and you can find them in the 'Screenshots' folder.

 ## **Question 1 – API Testing**